 Adopting goals and KPIs driven by outcomes encourages people to be more productive while avoiding false metrics and measurements that can lead to frustration or disengagement.

-Other habits may require more extensive support.
+• Create a policy.
 Everyone benefits from following a few guidelines and continuing education about different cultures and traditions because we all want a more enjoyable work environment.

 4. Balancing work and personal life